Mapping Tutorial

 }

-The above mapping setting defines that for the content data type, the resource property plain_text will be stored in the table column text.
+The above mapping setting defines that the resource property plain_text will be stored in the table column text for the content data type.
 No other properties of the content resource will be imported.
 In other words, the mapping defines all columns of the output table.

 To give an example, if you are interested in having the plain_text and html versions of the campaign content, use a mapping like this: